Trending Topics

 7. Vent for life

 If it’s deemed necessary to vent a burning building to preserve life, it’s vitally important for the occupants to isolate the compartment they are in before the vent is opened.
 For instance, people trapped in an upstairs bedroom should close the door to the room and seal it off to the best of their ability (seal off the area under the door with towels, etc.) before they open a window to let the smoke and heat escape.
-If the window is opened or broken before the room is isolated from the fire, it will seek the supply of oxygen and burn towards the room.
+If the window is opened or broken before the room is isolated from the fire, it will seek the supply of oxygen and burn toward the room.
 If a police officer enters a room through an outside window or door, the first thing they should do once they’re inside is secure and seal the interior door, before trying to evacuate those inside.
 If there’s no interior door to provide isolation, the room will not be viable for long.

 8. Read the neutral plane

 The neutral plane is the level in a structure where you’ll find (relatively) clear air below, and smoke above.
-Fresh air is flowing into the structure below the neutral plane, and smoke/gases are flowing out of the structure above the neutral plane.
+Fresh air is flowing into the structure below the neutral plane, and smoke/gases flow out of the structure above the neutral plane.
 Police officers can use these phenomena to help evaluate where a fire is located in a building when a door is opened.
 Open the door, and let the initial burst of smoke exit.
 After things stabilize, if the neutral plane is in the middle of the door (from top to bottom), then the fire is probably on the same level of the house as the door.
 If the smoke lifts entirely and none is exiting out the top of the door, then the fire is probably located on a level above the one where the door is located.
 Conversely, if the smoke doesn’t lift at all, and the entire doorway is filled with it from top to bottom, then the fire is probably located on a level below the one where the door is located.
 This kind of information may help an officer make a better decision about whether it is safe to enter the building through that portal.

 9. Conducting rescues